 I completed my Ph.D. in the Cell and Molecular Biology Program here at the University of Arkansas in 2019 and joined the Office of Research Integrity and Compliance as the IACUC Program Manager in the Spring of 2020.
 With my background in veterinary medicine, this position seemed like the perfect opportunity to continue to support the research community here in Arkansas.
 In my free time, I like to be outside gardening, hiking with my three dogs, on the water kayaking and fishing with my husband, or creating enriching vivaria for my reptiles.

-I have worked at the University of Arkansas for over 6 years.
-My area of expertise has been working in the International and compliance industry for nearly 30 years.
+My journey at the University of Arkansas started at the beginning of 2016.
+My area of expertise has been working in the International and compliance industry for over 30 years.
 I am married to a wonderful wife with two kind and loving children.
 My favorite things to do are reading about history, watching movies, playing cards and board games with my wife and kids, and meeting new people.
 I have a graduate MBA degree from American University in Washington, DC on International Business and Global Emerging Markets.

 I fell into the IRB field through a temp assignment 20 years ago, and it was the first job I’d ever had where I wasn’t bored within six months.
 After a few months, I was permanently hired as the receptionist/file clerk for a large IRB department in Dallas for five years, and whenever someone would call with a question that I didn’t know the answer to, I would write the question down before I forwarded the caller to the appropriate person, so that later I could go and ask the question myself and find out what the answer was.
 After four years, I studied for and passed the Certified IRB Professional (CIP) exam, which gave me the qualifications to apply for and get hired for the IRB Coordinator position here at UA in 2007.